 What Are Loans for People on Benefits?

-These loans are tailored to support individuals receiving benefits such as Universal Credit, Disability Living Allowance (DLA), or other government payments.
-Lenders assess affordability rather than employment status, ensuring that repayments can be managed alongside existing benefit income.
+These loans are aimed at people receiving benefits such as Universal Credit, Disability Living Allowance or other government payments.
+Instead of focusing only on employment status, lenders look at affordability to make sure repayments can be managed alongside your existing income.

 How Do They Work?